 Product management is a juggling act.
 It involves rallying a team together, pleasing executives, being a customer advocate, and much more—all of which depend on you to facilitate efficient workflow and keep the wheels rolling in the right direction.
 Interviewers want to know you’re up to the task and will be looking for proof of it in the way you answer their questions and the responses you give.
 Product Manager buzzwords that speak to your ability to accomplish everything described above and more can take your interview to the next level.

 One of the markers of an experienced and competent PM is their familiarity and use of product vocabulary.
 But it’s not just any industry buzzwords.
-We did a survey across the country and found that people hiring for Product Manager roles want to hear more about certain keywords to determine whether or not a candidate is the right fit for them.
+We did a survey across the country and found that people hiring for Product Manager roles want to hear more about certain keywords to determine whether or not a candidate is a right fit for them.

 The Product Manager buzzwords we discovered are: